 Advocate team building

-If your team feel as though they’re stagnant in their current role, they’re likely to become complacent and less productive as a result.
-By discussing more responsibility and each employee’s role going forward, you can increase motivation across the board as your team strives to work harder.
+If your team feels as though they’re stagnant in their current role, they’re likely to become complacent and less productive.

 Hone in on health